|Academic Profile |

-Professor Chen joined NTU as an Associate Professor in 2002, and received his tenure award (Associate Professor) in 2008.
+Professor Chen joined NTU as an Associate Professor in 2002.
 He was promoted to tenured Full Professor in 2011.
-At the University level, Professor Chen is the Director of the Food Science & Technology Programme (FST) in collaboration with Wageningen University & Research (WUR) from the Netherlands since 2014.
+At the University level, Professor Chen is the Director of the Food Science & Technology Programme (NTU FST) in collaboration with Wageningen University & Research (WUR) from the Netherlands since 2014.
 Under his leadership, the NTU-WUR collaboration has now expanded from a Joint 2nd Major in FST to a Joint PhD programme.
 In 2018, a new MoU has been signed between NTU and WUR during President Halimah's State Visit to the Netherlands.

 Professor Chen has shown outstanding dedication towards training university students at all levels.
 Thirty-one PhD, 18 MSc, and numerous undergraduate students have graduated from his NTU lab .
 Professor Chen was honoured at the 2010 NTU convocation with the “Inspirational Mentorship”, in recognition of his effort in guiding UG student to receive both Lee Kuan Yew Gold Medal and Koh Boon Hwee Scholar’s Awards.
 In 2013, his Science Research Programme student from Raffles Institution won an individual Gold Medal at the prestigious Singapore Science & Engineering Fair (SEEF).
 In 2019, Prof. Chen was awarded the Outstanding Mentor Award by Ministry of Education, for guiding four teams from Raffles Institution in Science Mentorship Programme under MOE's Gifted Education Programme.

 Professor Chen is active as PI and Co-PI of competitive external research grants from major government funding agencies as well as leading international food industries, totaling more than S$30 million.
 He has published extensively (with more than 200 papers) in peer-reviewed international journals.
 Findings from his food research have been published in Trends in Food Science & Technology, Comprehensive Reviews in Food Science & Food Safety, Food Chemistry, Journal of Functional Foods, Journal of Agricultural and Food Chemistry, among others.